jorgebay/barco-benchmark-tool/README.md

-# Barco Benchmarking Tool
+# PolarStreams Benchmarking Tool

-Uses HTTP/2 clients to benchmark Barco's producer API.
+Uses HTTP/2 clients to benchmark PolarStreams's producer API.

 The load tool works in a similar way as [h2load] but it has the ability to generate a pseudo random payload to try to mimic production values.